 Val Thorens is not as family-focused as other resorts in Europe and is not best known for skiing with kids, but they’ve certainly invested in family infrastructure and are working hard to ensure that families feel welcome.
 They’ve developed a Family Guide directing families to the full experience here including sledding, family snow hikes, and special activities.
 We didn’t have time to do any of these things, but I’m happy to see some real thought has gone into programming.

 My conclusion is there are other resorts better suited for very young children, but I love Val Thorens as a family ski destination for school age kids with some skiing experience.

 The closest large airport is Geneva at 159 km.
 Unless you already have a car in Europe there is no reason to drive to Val Thorens.
 Trains are available but the closest stop is Moûtiers, 37 km away from the ski resort so you must find transportation for the last leg.
 Bus and shuttle services are available and listed on the Val Thorens website.

 To fully explore this resort and those connected to it and given the isolated location, I recommend a minimum stay of four days.
-Ciao Bambino’s booking service can help you get best rates and room configurations at Altapura.
-Simply use our Altapura Check Availability Form or email [email protected]
+Ciao Bambino’s advising service can help you get best rates and room configurations at Altapura.
+Check out our Connect with a Family Travel Advisor page.

 Favorite place to stay in Val Thorens: Altapura